Last modified: 2023-01-30 @ e29bad5

 to make a service talk to another service in a more efficient manner.
 The short

-of it is that my team’s service – service-a
+of it is that my team’s service – service-a – tells another team’s service

-to perform some action, and then service-b
+– service-b to perform some action, and then service-b responds with an

 acknowledgement that the action was performed or rejected for some reason.

-to undo a previous action.
+service-a can also tell service-b to undo a previous action.

 Well, in my infinite1 wisdom, I decided in my refactoring that any

-request by the application using service-a
+request by the application using service-a to undo an action that service-b

 had not acknowledged positively should simply be skipped.
 After all, if the